austin-rt/useCallback/README.md

 <details>
 <summary>
-2. remove the dependency array
+2. Remove the dependency array.
 </summary>
 <blockquote>
-This will trigger the <code>useEffect</code> <strong>every time</strong> the state or props change, typically causing an infinite re-render, and in our case, it will overload our API endpoint with infinite requests.
+This will trigger the <code>useEffect</code> <strong>every time</strong> the state or props change, typically causing an infinite re-render, and in our case, it could overload our API with infinite requests.
 </blockquote>
 </details>